Miele Triflex HX2 Pro vs Dyson V11: Which Is Better? (2026)

 The Dyson V11 Origin relies on sheer suction force and intelligent battery management.
 During my tests, the V11 completely cleared a dense line of ground-in coffee grounds from a medium-pile rug in a single forward pass.
 I found the LCD screen on the back of the motor to be its biggest advantage over the Miele; it actively displays your remaining run time down to the exact second.
 Running in Auto mode, the Motorbar Cleaner Head physically senses resistance and ramps up the suction on carpets while dialing it back on hard floors to preserve the 60-minute battery.
 You will feel the entire 6.6-pound weight in your hand as you clean, unlike the Miele’s adjustable floor-weight setup.

-LCD screen counts down your exact remaining run time to the second
+LCD screen shows remaining runtime to the second

 Battery and Run Time Management — Miele Triflex HX2 Pro Cordless Stick Vacuum wins